HarshitaMantri/Calculator-CLI/README.md

 # Calculator-CLI
-Calculator build by using python language
+Calculator build by using python language.